 No one was looking at my arms.
 No one was judging me, my body, or my tank top.
 Instead, everyone seemed to be marveling at the span of the city or the river below us.
 In a city as big and beautifully diverse as New York, I finally started to feel self-acceptance.

-On day two, I had a breakthrough.
+It was on day two that I had a breakthrough.

 Sarah told her own story and led the group through compassion exercises; Vienna asked us to imagine what would happen if we let go of fear; and Jes talked us through several gratitude practices.
 We pondered and shared and cried, yes, but we also danced and strutted and reclaimed our amazing abilities as humans.

-I changed my social-media feeds to show myself other people who are focused on self-love and body-positivity (check out @thebirdspapaya, @kenziebrenna, and @nataliemeansnice); I found larger-body athletes who were real about the joys and challenges of working out in traditional gyms (see @rozthediva, @meg.boggs, and @iamtulin).
-And I listened to a lot of Lizzo.
+I changed my social-media feed to follow Sarah (@sarahsapora) and her guests; to show myself other people who are focused on self-love and body positivity; and to see larger-bodied athletes who were real about the joys and challenges of working out in traditional spaces.

 “Then the culture changed,” she continued.
-“There were a lot of things that weren’t popular but existed, like body positivity, which at first was a form of protest for fat bodies and black women and has now become a trendy, commercialized thing.
+“There were a lot of things that weren’t popular but existed, like body positivity, which at first was a form of protest for fat bodies and Black women and has now become a trendy, commercialized thing.
 Now I’ve seen it reach the mainstream.
 Suddenly I’m mainstream!”

 So, what changed to make body positivity mainstream?
 Is this just a trend to commercialize?
 Or is it that, after years of impassioned activists, influencers, and entertainers working tirelessly to convince us all that we are good enough, we are finally starting to believe it?

 Yes, she’s right.
-It’s going to take a long time to undo all the damage that diet culture has caused on our psyches over the years, but with new messaging, imagery, and thought-leaders like the ones that I met at LIFELOVE, we can finally start to see ourselves represented in all our beautiful forms.
+It’s going to take a long time to undo all the damage that diet culture has caused our psyches over the years.
+But with new messaging, imagery, and thought leaders like those I met at LIFELOVE, we can finally start to see ourselves represented in all our beautiful forms.

-We can value each other, and encourage one another in different spaces and conversations — because every person and every body is welcome to join in.
-It’s time that we let go of judgement of others and address our own demons or traumas that hold us prisoner and turn on our coping mechanism of cruelty toward ourselves and others.
+We can value each other, and encourage one another in different spaces and conversations — because every person and body is welcome to join in.
+It’s time that we let go of judgment and address our own demons or traumas that hold us prisoner and turn on our coping mechanism of cruelty toward ourselves and others.